isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 and businesses participated and submitted over 70 proposals, which offered solutions such as designing wearables for contact tracing and developing personal risk scores based on proximity data.</p>
-<p>To encourage public-private partnerships, government agencies are increasingly&nbsp;
+<p>To encourage public-private partnerships, government agencies are increasingly&nbsp;sharing
-<a href="https://www.straitstimes.com/singapore/big-push-for-ai-proves-fruitful-and-useful" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">sharing the source codes</a>&nbsp;of their digital products for industry
-developers to experiment with and build their own versions.</p>
+the source codes&nbsp;of their digital products for industry developers to experiment with and build their own versions.</p>
 <p>Earlier this year, in response to the Covid-19 outbreak, GovTech developed
 VigilantGantry, a video analytics solution powered by artificial intelligence that automatically screens people’s temperatures when they pass through